Blog Layout

 DAY 5 - DEVONPORT to LAUNCESTON (BLD)

-Monday 17th March: On arrival in Devonport, our coach is unloaded and we head for breakfast.
-Our next visit is at the Ashgrove Cheese Factory.
-Here we can discover the range of award winning cheeses from English country cheeses to a series of uniquely flavoured cheeses.
-We continue to one of Tasmania’s most historic houses, Entally House.
-Here we enjoy a talk and light lunch before continuing to Launceston.
+Monday 17th March: On arrival in Devonport, we head for breakfast at the nearby Argosy Motor Inn.
+At Ashgrove Dairy Door discover the wide range of award winning cheese.
+Continue to one of Tasmania’s most historic houses, Entally House.
+Set in the superb grounds and gardens, Entally has a green house, chapel, coach house and stables to wander.
+Enjoy a talk and light lunch before continuing to Launceston.

 Stay: Best Western Plus Launceston